conda/conda/docs/source/intro.rst

     |   */share*
     |       These subdirectories comprise the default Anaconda environment.

-Other Anaconda environments contain the same subdirectories as the default environment, and may be located anywhere on the same filesystem as PKGS_DIR.
+Other conda environments usually contain the same subdirectories as the default environment.

 .. _config: